 Fund and create a decentralised, interoperable, free and open technology infrastructure to encourage individual sovereignty and a healthy commons.

 The Internet of People initiative was born when I approached DiEM25 with the idea to create a 7th pillar for their Progressive Agenda for Europe.
 DiEM25 is a pan-European progressive movement founded by Yanis Varoufakis and Srećko Horvat and it has immense potential to democratise Europe.
 At the time, I mentioned the inextricable link between the topology of technology and the topology of society: Namely, that the centralised technologies amplify and support centralised, non-democratic social structures and if we want to democratise Europe, we need decentralised technologies to amplify decentralised and democratic social structures.
 To paraphrase Audre Lorde, Silicon Valley’s tools will never dismantle neoliberalism’s house.
-They agreed.
-This is why the Internet of People initiative is now a core pillar of DiEM25’s Progressive Agenda for Europe.
+They agreed and the Internet of People initiative was adopted a core pillar of DiEM25’s Progressive Agenda for Europe.

-It has became clear in time, however, that developing the policies for the Internet of People could be best done outside of any single political movement and in a manner that is open and accessible to any progressive political movement.
-This is why the initiative is now an independent one, being developed as part of the Indienet Institute, with close relations and input with DiEM25 as well as reaching out to other progressive movements like the Pirates and the Greens.
+It has became clear that developing the policies for the Internet of People could be best done outside of any single political movement and in a manner that is open and accessible to any progressive political movement.
+This is why the initiative is now an independent one, archived here and open to input by other progressive movements like the Pirates and the Greens.

 For more information, here are a couple of quick resources: